How to Stop a Dog From Acting Protective of the Car

-Fill your treat pouch with these treats and make a smacking noise with your mouth-- read about dog COR training, as soon as your dog looks at you, deliver the treat.
+Fill your treat pouch with these treats and make a smacking noise with your mouth-- (read about dog COR training) and, as soon as your dog looks at you, deliver the treat.
 Repeat, repeat, repeat.
-You want to do this until your dog automatically looks for the treat upon making the smacking sound.
+You want to do this until your dog automatically looks for the treat upon you making the smacking sound.
 At this point, congratulations! you have classically conditioned your dog to associate the smacking noise with treats''.
 Do this exercise several days ahead the car ride.

 Enroll somebody to drive the car and sit in the back seat with your dog.
 Park in a slightly frequented area.
-Every time your dog sees a a person or other dog coming near, make the smacking noise with your mouth and deliver a liver treat or other treat of your choice.
-After some time, you may again start observing Pavlov'a law: your dog may start drooling at the sight of people.
-Just make it clear that the closer people come, the more frequent and the higher value the treats become.
+Every time your dog sees a person or other dog, make the smacking noise with your mouth and deliver a liver treat or other treat of your choice.
+Do this for every person you notice that your dog looks at.
+If the person or dog is approaching your car, deliver several treats in a row.

-This exercise ultimately changes your dog's emotional state of mind, going from the aroused ''go away, you are a threat'' to the anticipatory ''Mom, dad!
-I saw a stranger, where's my treat, where's my treat!!?''
+This exercise ultimately changes your dog's emotional state of mind, going from the aroused :''Go away, you are a threat'' to the anticipatory: 'I just saw a stranger, where's my treat, where's my treat!!?''

 ***Note: It is very important to work under the threshold, this means from a distance where the dog is likely not to react.
 If people come too close at the initial stages of training, the dog may get too aroused and may be unable to cognitively function and take treats.

-Dog Crates: A Great Management Strategy and Solution to Barking in the Car
+Dog Crates: A Great Management Strategy

 Try to therefore minimize the occurrence of leaving your dog alone in the car.
 Every time your dog gets to bark/growl/lunge, the behavior reinforces and is one step closer to undoing all the work and results you have accomplished so far.